OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:40

-Two men will be in the field; one will be taken and the other left.
+Two men will be in the field; one will be taken and the other left behind.

 ## Matthew 24:41

-Two women will be grinding with a hand mill; one will be taken and the other left.
+Two women will be grinding with a hand mill; one will be taken and the other left behind.

 ---

 ## Matthew 24:42

-“Therefore keep watch, because you do not know on what day your Lord will come.
+“Therefore remain vigilant, because you do not know on what day your Lord will come.

 ## Matthew 24:43